The 31st Origami Tanteidan Convention

 The Best Work by the Votes

-- In-person participant who can put and collect the work by his/her own.
+• In-person participant who can put and collect the work by himself/herself.

 Note: The votes may be canceled if the applications are few.